antivirusakash/nutriscan-documentation/docs/troubleshooting.md

   - Rewards apply after friend completes sign-up
   - Allow up to 24 hours for rewards to be applied
   - Check notification center for confirmation
+- **Referral count discrepancy**:
+  - The referral counter may take time to update
+  - Verify that referred friends have completed the full registration process
+  - Contact support if discrepancies persist after 48 hours

 ### Meal Management